Danny Chan Kwok-kwan: Career

 Chan started his career as the lead singer of the rock band Poet.
 He also played minor roles in several Hong Kong films.
 He first came to prominence for acting in two films directed by Stephen Chow: as the goalkeeper "Empty Hand" in Shaolin Soccer (2001) and as the Axe Gang boss Brother Sum in Kung Fu Hustle (2004).
 In 2008, due to his resemblance to Bruce Lee, he was chosen to portray the famous martial artist in the biographical television series The Legend of Bruce Lee.

 Chan reprised his role as Lee in the 2015 film Ip Man 3, which is loosely based on the life of Lee's mentor.
 He took on the role once more in the 2019 film Ip Man 4, the final installment in the franchise.

 Personal life

 Chan has been married to Hong Kong actress Emme Wong since 2014.
-He has sparked controversy for his pro-Beijing stance, after he expressed support for the Hong Kong Police Force during the 2019–2020 Hong Kong protests.
+He is pro-Beijing and expressed support for the Hong Kong Police Force during the 2019–2020 riots.
 He had posted on social media that police should not "go easy on any [protesters]" nor "let any one of them go".